modokleague/modokleague.github.io/s4.5/index.md

 <div align="center"><header><h2>⚫⚪ Mister Negative ⚪⚫&nbsp;</h2></header></div>

 > **Another round of off-season mayhem**
-> <br>Each kouple drafts **THREE HEROES** and and **THREE SETS OF ASPECTS** that can be added to their drafted heroes as they take on Andy N's custom Mister Negative scenario.
+> <br>Each kouple drafts **THREE HEROES** and and **THREE SETS OF TRAITS**.
+Kouples take two heroes at a time up against Andy N's custom Mister Negative scenario, and give each of those heroes one of the drafted sets of traits as bonus bonus traits for that hero.
 Mister Negative is bringing along some nastiness to ruin your day, including the nefarious **Sinister Syndicate**, the devious **Iron Spider's Sinister Six**, and at higher difficulties some **Osborne Tech** he got on loan.
 ```
-📚 no aspect restrictions
+📚 No aspect restrictions
 🕹️ Friendly Neighborhood mode or Gauntlet mode
 ```